 This is a buy-and-hold strategy.
 Once you identify an underpriced company, it takes time for the market to correct itself and the price to grow.

 - Don’t fall prey to fear.
 Fear is your friend.
-It can make others sell to early too cheap, so you can buy at a lower price.
+It can make others sell too early and too cheap, so you can buy at a lower price.
 Value investors decide when to buy based on a company’s intrinsic value, not on the fear in the stock market.

 - Be patient

 If the company you want is not undervalued right now, that doesn’t mean it won’t become undervalued in the future.
 Be ready to wait.